BEST VPN SERVICES

 All of its apps have a kill switch, and DNS, WebRTC, and IPv6 leak protection are built-in.

-SaferVPN also flaunts a variety of other brilliant features that make it one of the most private VPN services currently available in the market.
+SaferVPN also flaunts a variety of other brilliant features that make it one of the safest VPN services currently available in the market.

 For instance, when you connect to an unprotected wifi network, SaferVPN’s automatic wifi protection feature, which is accessible on all apps, instantly connects you to the VPN.

 Previously, this provider wasn’t the best choice for torrenting because it stored some metadata logs and disapproved of BitTorrent use.